VICXPTRV/AnkiApp/README.md

 # AnkiApp
-Layout for cards and some scripts for AnkiApp
+Layout for cards and scripts for AnkiApp